data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 In the past, if a teacher wanted advice about how to plan a unit or to design a lesson, they would turn to a trusted peer in their building or district [@spillane2012].
 Today they are as likely to turn to someone in a social media network.
 Social media interactions like the ones tagged with the #tidytuesday hashtag are increasingly common in education.
 Using data science tools to learn from these interactions is valuable for improving the student experience.

-### Packages, Data Sources and Import, and Methods
+### Packages

 In this chapter, we access data using the {rtweet} package [@kearney2016].
 Through {rtweet} and a Twitter account, it is easy to access data from Twitter.
 We will load the {tidyverse} and {rtweet} packages to get started.

 We will also load other packages that we will be using in this analysis, including two packages related to social network analysis [@R-tidygraph, @R-ggraph] as well as one that will help us to use not-anonymized names in a savvy way [@R-randomNames].
+As always, if you have not installed any of these packages before (which may particularly be the case for the {rtweet}, {randomNames}, {tidygraph}, and {ggraph} packages, which we have not yet used int he book), do so using the `install.packages()` function.
+More on installing packages is included in the [Packages](#c06p) section of the [Foundational Skills](#c06) chapter.

+Let's load the packages with the following calls to the `library()` function:

 ```r